ramensoftware/windows-11-start-menu-styling-guide/Themes/Windows10/README.md

 ## Theme selection

-The theme is integrated into the mod, and can be simply selected from the mod's
+The standard variant of this theme is integrated into the mod, and can be simply selected from the mod's
 settings:

 * Open the Windows 11 Start Menu Styler mod in Windhawk.